 Each year, we coordinate a Plant Giveaway for school gardens with plants generously donated by Altman Plants in Vista.
 Schools receive a flat of warm season vegetable and herb seedlings, and have the option of collecting their plants from one of five pick-up points around the county.
-The Plant Giveaway takes place in March – please watch this space for more information or consider signing up for our school garden newsletter to stay in the loop!
+The Plant Giveaway will take place on March 14th this year.
+Click here to sign up or consider subscribing to our school garden newsletter to stay in the loop!

 School Garden Resources

 Collective School Garden Network (CSGN): Information and resources for planning, planting, teaching in, and sustaining a school garden.